philanc/plc/README.md

 * Chacha20, Poly1305 and authenticated stream encryption, as defined in [RFC 7539](https://tools.ietf.org/html/rfc7539)

+* Salsa20, a fast encryption algorithm and the NaCl secretbox() API for authenticated encryption (with Salsa20 and Poly1305 - see box.lua)
-* Salsa20, a fast encryption algorithm.
-It has been defined by Dan Bernstein, Tanja Lange et al.  http://nacl.cr.yp.to/
+Salsa20, Poly1305 and the NaCl library have been designed by Dan Bernstein, Tanja Lange et al.  http://nacl.cr.yp.to/.

 * RC4 - for lightweight, low strength encryption.
 Can also be used as a simple pseudo-random number generator.

 Public key

-* Elliptic curve cryptography: ec25519 (only low-level functions for the moment - just enough to implement ECDH key exchange)
+* Elliptic curve cryptography based on curve ec25519 by Dan Bernstein, Tanja Lange et al.,  http://nacl.cr.yp.to/.
+File ec25519.lua includes the core scalar multiplication operation.
+File box.lua includes the NaCl box() API which combines ECDH key exchange and authenticated encryption.

 Hash